-RNR currently has four different operational locations.
+RNR currently has six different operational locations.
 Please select a location from the list below to see if we are hiring in your area!

 For all other job inquires please contact the Human Resources Department.

 While RNR may not always be hiring in our bases, we are always accepting resumes for our attendant position.
 So what does it take to become a Ambulance Attendant with RNR Patient Transfer?

 - Valid first aid CPR certification or higher